-- Video: Troy Dougherty, "Love" segment from "The Practical Work of Building Zion in Your Apartments and Homes," BYU-Idaho Devotional, Jan.
+- Video: Troy Dougherty, "Love" segment from "The Practical Work of Building Zion in Our Apartments and Homes," BYU-Idaho Devotional, Jan.
 21, 2014

-- Troy Dougherty, “The Practical Work of Building Zion in Your Apartments and Homes ,” BYU-Idaho Devotional, Jan.
-21, 2014 (Read or watch)
+- Troy Dougherty, "The Practical Work of Building Zion in Our Apartments and Homes," BYU-Idaho Devotional, Jan.
+21, 2014

 Begin the learning experience

 Choose from these ideas or think of your own to introduce this lesson: